openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 ## Prizes

-For this task, three prizes of $1000 will be awarded to the submissions for each of the following criteria:
+For this task, five $1000 prizes will be awarded to the submissions for each of the following criteria:
-1. Best performance on CITE-seq
+1. Best performance embedding GEX and ATAC based on bio-conservation
+2. Best performance embedding ATAC and GEX based on batch removal
+2. Best performance embedding GEX and ADT based on bio-conservation
-2. Best performance on ATAC-seq
+2. Best performance embedding ADT and GEX based on batch removal
-3. Best performance average across modalities
+3. Best performance on average the above